sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/business-service-monitoring.md

 ### Polling

-In the polling approach to business service monitoring, service components include a configured monitoring rule evaluation schedule based on either a set interval (in seconds) or cron string.
+In the polling approach to BSM, service components include a configured monitoring rule evaluation schedule based on either a set interval (in seconds) or cron string.
 According to the schedule, the Sensu backend periodically (e.g. every 30 seconds) selects Sensu events using component event selectors and calculates and stores a set of counters for the events.
 The calculated aggregate data includes the total number of selected events, unique entities, unique checks, and a total count of each check status/severity (ok, warning, critical, or unknown).